megaspazz/TypeStar/README.md

 * Currently, the bot has the same error rate on every character, regardless of what it is.
 This is not realistic because humans probably make more mistakes typing certain characters and words than others--for example, I would imagine that people are more likely to make a mistake on numbers or infrequently used punctuation symbols than common English words.
 One possible enhancement would be a definition of error rates for different characters.
 * Currently, the bot only has variance for timings at each character.
 This means the bot's scores are very similar across races.
 This is not realistic because humans probably have much higher variance between races, without consistently getting similar numbers for both WPM and accuracy from race to race.
 One possible way to address this issue could be to have these settings be chosen off of another distribution at the start of each race.

-At the end of the day, it's probably more fun to actually get better at typing than to use a program to artifically boost your scores on TypeRacer, right?
+At the end of the day, it's probably more fun to actually get better at typing than to use a program to artificially boost your scores on TypeRacer, right?